GreptimeTeam/dashboard/docker/README.md

 ## Build and Run

 This image uses official node image as build image and official nginx as base image.
-To build your own docker image, run `docker build` from root of the repo:
+To build your own local docker image, run `docker build` from root of the repo:

 ```
 docker build -f docker/Dockerfile -t greptime/greptimedb-dashboard .